 For example, cookies can store information such as items in a shopping cart, usernames and passwords for forms, and more.
 Advertisers use cookies to track the activity of users across different websites in order to display targeted advertisements.

 Although this method is intended to provide users with a more personalized web experience, some view it as a privacy concern.
-This is why you see many websites displaying a message and requesting permission to use cookies.
-Usually, you’ll encounter these messages if you’re browsing from a European Union country, such as this example:
+This is why most websites now display a consent banner requesting permission to use cookies, regardless of the visitor’s location:

 The Basics of Browser Cookies